 - · Thank kids for coming.

-- Just for fun, have kids show their goofiest faces to everyone around them.
+- Just for fun, have preschoolers show their goofiest faces to everyone around them.

 - · Make announcements.

 - · Introduce new kids.

-- Celebrate birthdays by having kids say "snappy mirthgray" (which rhymes with happy birthday).
+- Celebrate birthdays by having preschoolers give the birthday child a fist bump with fireworks.(Make a fist, and when you bump your fist to another person's fist, open your hand and wiggle your fingers.)

 - · Collect the offering.